Conjugator length of locally compact groups of Euclidean isometries: Groups with nontrivial growth

+\begin{remark} Bridson and Haefliger in \cite{BridsonHaefliger} show that the growth of conjugator length functions of $\mathrm{CAT}(0)$-groups is at most exponential.
+This seemingly contradicts the unbounded Case~\eqref{1notisolated} of \Cref{thm:lineargrowth}.
+However, \cite{BridsonHaefliger} consider finitely generated (topologically discrete) groups acting isometrically, properly discontinuously and cocompactly on a $\mathrm{CAT}(0)$-space.
+In this paper we consider locally compact Hausdorff groups --- which may or may not be discrete.
+In our setting a `geometric' action is defined slightly differently; we refer the reader to \cite[Definition~4.C.1]{Cornulier--delaHarpe} for a precise definition.
+Overlap with the situation in \cite{BridsonHaefliger} only exists for Cases~\eqref{trivialGrowth} and~\eqref{1isolated} in which we specify the bound and compute the precise growth type of $\CLF$.
+The (seemingly contradictory) unbounded Case~\eqref{1notisolated} only concerns groups not covered by the results in \cite{BridsonHaefliger}. \end{remark}

-\begin{example} Suppose $W$ is a Coxeter group of type $\widetilde{\mathtt{A}}_2$ generated by $S=\{s_1, s_2\}$.
-Then $H=W$ has spherical part isomorphic to the symmetric group on three letters, and translation part isomorphic to the group of translations by the coroot lattice $L_H\cong\R^\vee$.
+\begin{example} Suppose $W$ is a Coxeter group of type $\widetilde{\mathtt{A}}_2$ generated by $S=\{s_0, s_1, s_2\}$.
+Then $H=W$ has spherical part isomorphic to the symmetric group on three letters (generated by $s_1$ and $s_2$), and translation part isomorphic to the group of translations by the coroot lattice $L_H\cong R^\vee$.
 This group acts on $\R^2$ and induces there a tiling by equilateral triangles as shown in \Cref{fig:conjugatornorm}.
 Each triangle corresponds to a unique group element.
-The coroot lattice $\R^\vee$ is shown with bold black dots in the same picture.
+The triangle labeled $\id$ represents the identity.
+The three neighboring triangles sharing an edge with the identity triangle corresponds to the standard generators $s_i$ with $s_0$ above $\id$, the element $s_1$ to its left and $s_2$ to the right.
+The lattice points of the coroot lattice $L_H=R^\vee$ are marked with bold black dots in the same picture.